 The first symptoms manifest themselves one-three weeks after infection and start with itching, a purulent discharge, pain and burning in the genital area while urinating.
-Sometimes however, there may be no symptoms.
-Then the infection is not recognize or treated.
-In men, the prostate, urethra and epididymis often become inflamed.
-A strong urge to urinate, as well as urethral pulling pains are the signs.
+Sometimes, however, there may be no symptoms.
+Then the infection is not recognized or treated.
+In men, the prostate, urethra, and epididymis often become inflamed.
+A strong urge to urinate, as well as urethral pulling pains, are the signs.
 In women, purulent inflammation of the uterine lining, fallopian tubes and ovaries may be the result.
-These symptoms are usually associated with fever, diarrhoea and severe abdominal pain.
+These symptoms are usually associated with fever, diarrhea and severe abdominal pain.

 How to diagnose Chlamydia?

 There is a Chlamydia test in the form of urine analysis, which can be done either at the doctor‘s or at home.
 This test is for the most common bacterium, Chlamydia Trachomatis.

 The treatment of chlamydia is with antibiotics.
 In this case, antibiotics are very effective, and in general heal about 95% of all infections.
 At Apomeds we offer the following antibiotics:

 Both antibiotics have to be prescribed.
 On Apomeds you can have a prescription issued via online diagnosis by EU doctors.
 This will then be processed by the mail order pharmacy, and you will receive the drug within 48 hours.

 As a rule, an antibiotic is administered, which prevents these types of bacteria from growing, and combats them.
 The usual chlamydia antibiotics are either azithromycin or doxycycline.
 These drugs work fast and eliminate bacteria.
 Make sure, however, to take them regularly.